wp-plugins/shopp-facebook-like-button-sflb/readme.txt

 = What version of Shopp do I need? =

-This 1.3 version of the plugin has been tested with Shopp 1.3.x.
+This 1.3.1 version of the plugin has been tested with Shopp 1.3.x.
 There are two other versions available one for Shopp version 1.1.x and one for Shopp version 1.2.x.

 == Screenshots ==

-1. Settings page in Admin Panel
+1. Settings page in Admin Panel (1.0 and 1.2)
+2. Settings page in Admin Panel (1.3.x)
-2. Where the code goes in product.php
+3. Where the code goes in product.php
-3. What it can look like on the product page of your Shopp webshop.
+4. What it can look like on the product page of your Shopp webshop.
 Settings page settings will change the display of the Facebook Like link.

 == Changelog ==
+= 1.3.1 =
+Fixed a bug which occured when no settings have been saved Adjusted settings page layout
+Added screenshot for 1.3.x
+Adjusted images to WP asset system

 = 1.3 =
 New version to work with Shopp 1.3.x.
 No need to update if you are using a Shopp version prior to Shopp 1.3